MicrosoftDocs/windows-itpro-docs/windows/configuration/EventName.md

 ---
-description: Use this article to learn more about what Windows diagnostic data is gathered at the ENHANCEDMINUS level.
+description: Use this article to learn more about the enhanced telemetry events used by Windows Analytics
-title: Windows 10, version 1709 ENHANCEDMINUS diagnostic events and fields (Windows 10)
+title: Windows 10, version 1709 enhanced telemtry events and fields used by Windows Analytics (Windows 10)
 keywords: privacy, telemetry
 ms.prod: w10
 ms.mktglfcycl: manage